Where Chefs Eat: Karena Armstrong Thinks This Diner in an Aldinga Shed Should Be on Your Radar

 How about a meal with a big group of family or friends?

 I love Ondeen, Kane Pollard’s restaurant in the Hills.
 It’s multi-course, but again, not over the top, and you can definitely share the food there.
+(Editor’s note: Kane Pollard is no longer at Ondeen.
+He is still cooking at Topiary and Place.)
 The other one is Herringbone on Halifax Street in Adelaide.
 It’s really beautiful, shared food.
 And, of course, Parwana.
 I just love going there.
 I feel nourished from head to toe when I go.
 There is something about that place.
 It’s really special.
 And I’m sure it’s on everyone’s hit list.

 Is there a hidden gem that you think is underrated but great?